phybros/k3s-cluster/README.md

 This is home to my personal Kubernetes cluster.
 [Flux](https://github.com/fluxcd/flux2) watches this Git repository and makes the changes to my cluster based on the manifests in the [cluster](./cluster/) directory.
 [Renovate](https://github.com/renovatebot/renovate) also watches this Git repository and creates pull requests when it finds updates to Docker images, Helm charts, and other dependencies.

-For more information, head on over to my [docs](https://onedr0p.github.io/home-cluster/).

 ## :handshake:&nbsp; Community

 Thanks to all the people who donate their time to the [Kubernetes @Home](https://github.com/k8s-at-home/) community.